 2. The UE applies the new configuration.
 In case the UE is unable to comply with (part of) the configuration included in the SN RRC reconfiguration message, it performs the reconfiguration failure procedure.
 The UE starts evaluating the execution conditions for the candidate PSCell(s).
 The UE maintains connection with the source PSCell and replies with the RRCReconfigurationComplete message to the SN via SRB3.

 3. If at least one candidate PSCell satisfies the corresponding execution condition, the UE detaches from the source PSCell, applies the stored configuration corresponding to the selected candidate PSCell and synchronises to the candidate PSCell.
-In subsequent CPAC, the UE keeps the configured subsequent CPAC configuration and evaluates the execution conditions of other candidate PSCells after completion of the subsequent CPAC execu tion.
+In subsequent CPAC, the UE keeps the configured subsequent CPAC configuration and evaluates the execution conditions of other candidate PSCells for the following execution of subsequent CPAC after completion of the subsequent CPAC execu tion.

-4. The UE completes the CPC execution procedure by sending an RRCReconfigurationComplete message to the new PSCell.
+4. The UE completes the CPC or subsequent CPAC execution procedure by sending an RRCReconfigurationComplete message to the new PSCell.

 NOTE 5: For a subsequent CPAC configuration, after a PSCell change, if the execution condition of one candidate PSCell is satisfied, the UE executes steps 3-4, e.g. based on the configuration provided in step 1.